eastsheng/ReadLog/README.md

 ## ReadLog

-- A python code to read thermo info of log file from lammps
+- A python code to read thermo info from lammps log file

 ### Installation